reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 But, how can I see how many reads have mapped to all my contigs?
 A few ways.
-Minimap2 would have printed you some log files containing that info.
+Minimap2 would have printed you some log files while it was running.
 You can also run samtools flagstat.

 ```console